 Note: The dollar amounts in the tables below are in Canadian dollars.

-Tax implications of buying US stocks in Canada
+Tax implications of buying US stocks like TikTok in Canada

 Agreements between Canada and the US require Canadians holding US stock investments to pay the US Internal Revenue Service (IRS) a 15% withholding tax on any dividends earned on their US stocks.
 Interest earned from bonds or other interest-yielding US investments are similarly taxed at a rate of 10%.